GUIDE 2025

 This is great for business continuity since it’s less likely that you’ll end up in an annoying situation where you have to backtrack files.

-Finally, if you’re working with clients, you can create and present data in a slick custom website, making client interaction so much easier.
+Finally, if you’re working with clients, you can create and present data in a slick custom website, making client interaction much easier.
 Instead of being extra careful when sharing files with external users, you can share the exact data you want on an external website.

 4. Digify